ServiceStack/servicestack.net/MyApp/_posts/2024-09-11_background-jobs.md

 For execution the API or command is resolved from the IOC before being invoked with the Request.
-APIs are executed via the [MQ Request Pipeline](https://docs.servicestack.net/order-of-operations) and commands executed using the [Commands Feature](https://docs.servicestack.net/commands) where it will be also visible in the [Commands Admin UI](https://docs.servicestack.net/commands#command-admin-ui).
+APIs are executed via the [MQ Request Pipeline](https://docs.servicestack.net/order-of-operations) and commands executed using the [Commands Feature](https://docs.servicestack.net/commands) where they'll also be visible in the [Commands Admin UI](https://docs.servicestack.net/commands#command-admin-ui).

 ### Background Job Options